-Environmental Assessment Factor Impact Code Impact Evaluation NATURAL FEATURES Unique Natural Features, Water Resources The project consists of the purchase of farm equipment, including the materials to repair and construct a fence, and the purchase of a UTV.
-The proposed project will be situated on land previously used for agricultural purposes and will have no impact to unique natural features or water resources.
-The APE of the SOW is at an estimated distance of 196 ft of the identified unnamed creek, inside of the parcel.
-Natural vegetation buffer zone of equal or greater than 100 feet will be maintained, at all times.
-No cortex removal, ground disturbances, earth movement, or constructions activities are contemplated nearby a unique natural features or water resources.
-Vegetation, Wildlife 2 The project consists of the purchase of farm equipment, including the materials to repair and construct a fence, and the purchase of a UTV.
+Environmental Assessment Factor Impact Code Impact Evaluation NATURAL FEATURES Unique Natural Features, Water Resources 2 The project consists of the purchase and installation of a warehouse.
+The proposed project will be situated on land previously used for agriculture and will have no impact to unique natural features or water resources.
+Vegetation, Wildlife 2 The project consists of the purchase and installation of a warehouse.
 The proposed project will occur on land previously used for agricultural purposes and will continue in that capacity.
-Waste vegetation from clearing activities will either be composted on site or at regional composting centers.
-Soil from grading would be recycled on the farm as fill.
-Project site will not require leveling or grading, however it will require some vegetation removal for the fence installation, no trees will be removed.
+All vegetative exceedance material resultant from the clearing activities will be disposed as per the Municipal vegetative material management and diversion plan.
+No vegetative material will be stored or left at site.
 The proposed project will have minimal impact on vegetation and no impact on wildlife.

 Environmental Impact

 Assessment Factor Code Impact Evaluation

-CLIMATE AND ENERG GY
+CLIMATE AND ENERGY

-Climate Change Impacts 2 The project consists of the purchase of farm equipment, including the materials to repair and construct a fence, and the purchase of a UTV.
+Climate Change Impacts 2 The project consists of the purchase and installation of a warehouse.
 The project area is rural and does not have urban heat island effects.
 There would be no changes to the site configuration or structure that would specifically address the possibility and uncertainty of rising sea levels or the possibility of increases in rainfall intensity.
-With respect to climate change impact, agricultural activities could be affected by drought.
-However, the proposed project has no measurable impact on climate change factors.

-Energy Efficiency/Energy Consumption 2 The project consists of the purchase of farm equipment, including the materials to repair and construct a fence, and the purchase of a UTV.
+This is a small agricultural project with no measurable impact on climate change factors.
+Energy Efficiency/Energy Consumption 2 The project consists of the purchase and installation of a warehouse.
+The SOW does not include any power connection for the new warehouse.
 The proposed project is an agricultural project that does not involve energy use.
-There would be no change in energy demand in the area.